codio-content/HTML_and_CSS-URLs_and_Links/.guides/content/Adding-a-link-de47.md

 HTML offers many of the conventional publishing idioms for rich text and structured documents, but what separates it from most other markup languages is its features for hypertext and interactive documents.

-This section introduces the link (or hyperlink, or Web link), the basic hypertext construct.
+This section introduces the link (or hyperlink, or Web link), a basic hypertext construct.
 A link is a connection from one Web resource to another.
 Although a simple concept, the link has been one of the primary forces driving the success of the Web.

 ||| info